 Funds to support elementary school education and a Diversicado (Junior High) scholarship is funded in Guatemala.
-Included are funds for school supplies, literacy books in Spanish and Mam, a preschool teacher, a part time music teacher.
+Included are funds for school supplies, literacy books in Spanish and Mam, a preschool teacher, a computer teacher and a part time music teacher.

 CEF holds its Eighth Annual Solstice Shoot with a "shoot season" that starts in April and ends in December.

 Malaforia Elementary School opens in Sierra Leone.
 Older students tutor primary school children through the CAUSE Kids Peer Literacy programme.

 Programmes supporting elementary school education and Diversicado scholarships continue.in Guatemala.

 Women in Kenya's Masaai Mara area continue to receive financial counselling and are empowered though microfinance loans.

 In Ethiopia CEF funds a project to meet the basic needs of orphans and vulnerable children so that they can continue their education.

 The Kauk Chrey water project and Tonie Lake solar panel project are completed in Cambodia.